Supercomputer Predicts EPL Winner After Man City Beat Palace 3-0, Close Gap on Arsenal

 Palace briefly threatened to spoil the mood when Jean-Philippe Mateta found the net early on, only for the effort to be ruled out for offside.

-The Ghanaian forward, who had been banned from using his 'football weapon', wasted no time.
+The Ghanaian forward, who stated that he had been banned from using his 'weapon' by his manager, wasted no time.

 He struck first time, drilling a low finish past Dean Henderson to end his drought and ignite the Etihad crowd.